Continue browsing :

 Preparation of the 3D model

-How is the 3D CFD study model made?
+How is the 3D CFD model created?

 Effective simulation begins with good modeling techniques both in terms of model integrity and proper creation of different fluid flow regions and mesh optimization.
 The first step is to design a model for fluid flow analysis.
 This means modeling the geometry where the flow occurs and optimizing the model for simulation.